dancespiele/okspiel/README.md

 ## I appreciate your support

-If you want to support my contribution with Okcash ecosystem you can send tip to @spielrs in [Discord](https://discord.gg/EEfySvrs) or you can send Okcash to the address `PMRhm1Zkt8fgBWjK6GKviXuTTr5ftEdQtx`
+If you want to support my contribution with Okcash ecosystem you can send tip to @spielcrypto in [Discord](https://discord.gg/EEfySvrs) or you can send Okcash to the address `PMRhm1Zkt8fgBWjK6GKviXuTTr5ftEdQtx`

 ## License